Common VoIP Questions

 How is dialing 911 using MCSnet Phone different than traditional 911 calls?

-MCSnet Phone is not tied to your physical location, so you must specify your physical location to provide this information to emergency services (www.mcsnet.ca -> login to ‘My Account’ -> services tab -> Manage 911 profiles).
+MCSnet VoIP Phone is not tied to your physical location, so you must specify your physical location to provide this information to emergency services (www.mcsnet.ca or use the app -> login to ‘My Account’ -> services tab -> Manage 911 profiles).
 VoIP 911 calling is different that traditional 911 calling because your location is not derived automatically through your phone number.
 A VoIP 911 call is dispatched through a national emergency call centre first, where it is directed to the nearest response centre after confirming your physical address.
 It is important to keep your address for 911 up to date with your account, emergency response will be sent to the address that you specify in the “Manage 911 Address Profiles” section if you are not able to speak during a 911 call.

-In the event of a power outage, your Internet and phone service will be offline due to power loss, so 911 service will not be available.
+In the event of a power outage, your internet and phone service will be offline due to power loss, so 911 service will not be available.

 If you have to call 911, please be prepared to confirm your location and call back number with the operator and to stay on the line or call back if the call is disconnected.